All Together Now: The Role of Mentorship in Persistence in Informal STEM Programs

 Bridging Theory to Practice: Conducting Culturally Responsive Interviews With Historically Marginalized Youth in STEM

-The goal of this paper is to move beyond theoretical explorations of culturally responsive research to instead offer researchers concrete examples and effective strategies for designing culturally responsive instruments and protocols in STEM educational research.
+Moving beyond theoretical research to offer concrete examples for designing culturally responsive instruments in STEM.

 Blog Posts